European Peace Facility: History

 As of 19 July 2023, €5.6 billion had been allocated for Ukraine under the EPF, and a proposal aims to increase the ceiling to €20 billion for four years.

 On 31 January 2024, Borrell disclosed that the European Union would fail to fulfil its pledge to Ukraine, to deliver 1 million 155mm shells by 20 March 2024.

 On 22 July 2024, the European Union approved the allocation of €10 million to the Armed Forces of Armenia from the EPF.
 Josep Borrell stated "Security is an important element of bilateral relations with Armenia.
 The EU has a mutual interest in further expanding dialogue on foreign and security policy, also looking into Armenia's future participation in EU-led missions and operations."

+On 25 September 2026, EU member states agreed on a EUR 6.6 billion package from the European Peace Facility to support Ukraine's military efforts.
+The package included EUR 900 million for the EU Military Assistance Mission in support of Ukraine (EUMAM Ukraine), EUR 1 billion for joint defense equipment purchases, and EUR 4.7 billion in reimbursements to member states that had delivered weapons from national stockpiles, covering approximately 40% of their value.
+The agreement was announced by EU High Representative Kaja Kallas and followed the lifting of a two-year veto by Hungary in June 2026.

 Receiving countries

 As of 2025, the following countries have received aid from the European Peace Facility, including years of funding allocation: